esa/nanosat-mo-framework/README.md

 A Software Development Kit (SDK) is available in order to facilitate the development with the NanoSat MO Framework.

 # Release
-The latest NMF SDK release can be downloaded in [Releases].
+The latest NMF SDK release tag can be downloaded in [Releases].
+However, the currently recommended distribution channel is directly from Git repository.

+# Getting Started

-# Building
+## Building
 Prerequisites:
 - Java SDK 1.8+
 - Apache Maven